SayZx15/WiFiScanner/README.md

 # WiFiScanner
-Geolocate a device but instead of using a GPS, we are using WiFi RSSID and LoRaWAN
+Geolocate a device but instead of using a GPS, we are using WiFi RSSID and LoRaWAN to create a data base